 At the same time, I am now open to a Pre-Millenial Futurist view that does not require any future Temple Building.

 But also, since I now think The Tabernacle and Solomon's Temple were originally Domes.
 And the Dome of the Rock and Al-Aqsa Mosque are both Domed buildings.
 Is it possible one of them could be considered close enough?
 (Perhaps likewise with the Christian Churches in Jerusalem that are Domed.)
 The issue of where the Holy Place was in relation to those buildings I've discussed in the past and will again.

-Long time viewers of this Blog may recall that there not being enough time to rebuild The Temple was why I abandoned my 2018-2025 70th Week model (that came from the Suleiman the Magnificent theory).
+Long time readers of this Blog may recall that there not being enough time to rebuild The Temple was why I abandoned my 2018-2025 70th Week model (that came from the Suleiman the Magnificent theory).
 Am I now willing to revive that?
 Maybe, but I don't want to definitively predict anything.